 2. Your autism doesn’t affect the qualities needed for the job

 Let’s say you struggle with talking to people on the phone or face to face, but talking to someone via text is not an issue at all.
-And let’s say in this case you’re applying for the webcare part of a servicecenter.
+And let’s say in this case you’re applying for the part of a virtual customer service assistant.
 You won’t have to talk to people face to face or assist them over the phone, so what’s the issue?

 This is just one example of a case in which it might not be needed to mention your autism.
 If you feel your autism won’t be in the way of the tasks you need to perform at the job you’re applying for, then why bring it up?
 You don’t always have to tell people that you’re autistic if there’s no reason for them to know.
 Of course, you can still choose to tell them if you don’t feel comfortable keeping it quiet.
 It’s all a matter of what you think is best.

 Pro: Not mentioning it when it isn’t needed will prevent prejudice.